reeddunkle/reeddunkle.github.io/_posts/2016-05-04-Python-List-Comprehension.md

 ----

-I think that exercises are a good way to get a feel for these things (I suppose this is obvious, as I've been assigning exercises without any preface)
+I think that exercises are a good way to get a feel for these things.

 If you agree: